-In May 2005, we randomly selected one male and one female brown anole from lizards collected on a nearby larger island (Iron Cay, vegetated area >150,000 m) to found populations on seven small islands (vegetated area 35-175 $m^2$ ).
-The storm surge from Hurricane Frances in September 2004 submerged these small islands near Great Abaco, Bahamas extirpating their lizard populations (23).
+In May 2005, we randomly selected one male and one female brown anole from lizards collected on a nearby larger island (Iron Cay, Bahamas, vegetated area >150,000 m2) to found populations on seven small islands (vegetated area 35 to 175 m2).
+The storm surge from Hurricane Frances in September 2004 submerged these small islands near Great Abaco, extirpating their lizard populations (23).
 We took morphological measurements and tissue samples for later genetic analysis from these founders.
-Over the next four years, we characterized the environment and repeatedly sampled lizards from the source population (Iron Cay), from the seven experimental founder islands, and from 12 nearby reference islands (vegetated area 74-324 m) having A. sagrei and a composition of spider, insect, and plant species similar to that of the experimental islands (24).
-All lizard populations increased in size the first two years (averaging a 13-fold increase), and fluctuated in size thereafter (Fig. 2).
+Over the next 4 years, we characterized the environment and repeatedly sampled lizards from the source population (Iron Cay), from the seven experimental founder islands, and from 12 nearby reference islands (vegetated area 74 to 324 m2) having A. sagrei and a composition of spider, insect, and plant species similar to that of the experimental islands (24).
+All lizard populations increased in size for the first 2 years (averaging a 13-fold increase) and fluctuated in size thereafter (Fig. 2).

-A founder effect was immediately apparent, conforming to theoretical expectations and previous empirical studies of genetic variation (27-29).
-In 2006, one year after introduction, multilocus genotypes from six microsatellite loci revealed an average decrease of 46% in allelic diversity and 23% in heterozygosity on experimental founder islands as compared to their source.
+A founder effect was immediately apparent, conforming to theoretical expectations and previous empirical studies of genetic variation (25-27).
+In 2006, 1 year after introduction, multilocus genotypes from six microsatellite loci revealed an average decrease of 46% in allelic diversity and 23% in heterozygosity on experimental founder islands as compared to their source.
 Furthermore, allele frequencies differed significantly among all pairs of populations, including the source on Iron Cay (Stouffer's z method of combining probabilities from exact G tests of six microsatellite loci; all P < 0.05; table S1).
-Founder populations were dispersed around the mean value of the source population (Iron Cay) and varied five-fold in their amount of divergence from it; moreover, among-islands, genotype frequencies in subsequent years were correlated with the genotypes of the two founding individuals (r = 0.80-0.97 on principal coordinate (PCo) axes 1-3 for 2006, 2007, and 2009, all P < 0.05; Fig. 3).
-Islands differed significantly from each other in genotype frequencies (ANOVAs for PCo1-3 separately, $F{6.248} = 16.5-41.7$ , all P < 0.0001), whereas both differences across years and among islands across years were not significant.
-In all but one case (the N3-Iron Cay comparison), pairwise- $F{ST}$ values indicated significant genetic differentiation between islands (table S2), although $F{ST}$ values should be interpreted cautiously due to the likelihood of non-equilibrium conditions in these recently established populations.
-Moreover, genetic diversity was sustained after the founding event; only one locus out of 42 on the seven islands (six loci per island) showed a net decrease in the number of alleles from founding in 2005 to 2009.
-These results support persistence of the initial founder effect without subsequent genetic drift through time.
+Founder populations were dispersed around the mean value of the source population (Iron Cay) and varied fivefold in their amount of divergence from it; moreover, among-islands genotype frequencies in subsequent years were correlated with the genotypes of the two founding individuals [correlation coefficient (r) = 0.80 to 0.97 on principal coordinates (PCo) axes 1 to 3 for 2006, 2007, and 2009, all P < 0.05; Fig. 3].
+Islands differed significantly from each other in genotype frequencies (analyses of variance for PCo 1 to 3 separately, $F{6,248} =$ 16.5 to 41.7, all P < 0.0001), whereas differences both across years and among islands across years were not significant.
+In all but one case (the island N3-Iron Cay comparison), pairwise fixation index (F{ST}) values indicated significant genetic differentiation between islands (table S2), although F{ST} values should be interpreted cautiously because of the likelihood of nonequilibrium conditions in these recently established populations.
+Moreover, genetic diversity was sustained after the founding event; only 1 locus out of 42 on the seven islands (six loci per island) showed a net decrease in the number of alleles from founding in 2005 to 2009.
+These results support the persistence of the initial founder effect without subsequent genetic drift through time.

-A founder effect also was evident for hindlimb length with experimental founder islands differing significantly in 2006 (P = 0.0015; table S3 and Fig. 4 inset).
+A founder effect also was evident for hindlimb length, with experimental founder islands differing significantly in 2006 (P = 0.0015; table S3 and Fig. 4, inset).
 As with the genetic data, hindlimb values for island populations were dispersed around the mean value of the source population on Iron Cay (fig. S3).
-Furthermore, there was no relationship between perch diameter and relative hindlimb length among islands in 2006 ( $r^2 = 0.15$ , P = 0.39), supporting the interpretation that differences among islands in hindlimb length resulted from the founder event rather than adaptive divergence.
+Furthermore, there was no relationship between perch diameter and relative hindlimb length among islands in 2006 ($r^2 = 0.15$, P = 0.39), supporting the interpretation that differences in hindlimb length among islands resulted from the founder event rather than adaptive divergence.